 Substance use disorders and behavioral addictions are now recognized as an important public health issue.
-Many psychoactive substances are being used in India, including alcohol, tobacco, opioids, cannabis, sedative-hypnotics, volatile solvents, etc. These are associated with multiple health problems, diseases, and disability, which can progress on to an early death.
-The use of psychoactive substances additionally result in a burden on the family members and also has social costs.
-In recent times, behavioral addictions have emerged as another related problem needing initiatives on the part of health professionals and policymakers.
-Subjects with substance use disorders, as well as behavioral addictions, need help and treatment.
+Many psychoactive substances are being used in India, including alcohol, tobacco, opioids, cannabis, sedative-hypnotics, volatile solvents, etc. These are associated with multiple health problems, diseases and disability, which can progress on to an early death.
+Use of psychoactive substances additionally results in burden on the family members and also has social costs.
+In recent times, behavioral addictions have emerged as an another related problem needing initiatives on part of the health professionals and policy makers.
+Subjects with substance use disorders as well as behavioral addictions need help and treatment.
 In India, a range of services are available for helping patients with substance use disorders and behavioral addictions.
-However, more concerted efforts are required to improve the outcomes of patients with these illnesses.
+However, more concerted efforts are required to improve the outcome of patients with these illnesses.
 The report of the Task Force on Alcohol, Substance Use Disorders, and Behavioral Addictions of the National Academy of Medical Sciences (India) provides a roadmap and recommendations to improve upon the availability and delivery of treatment for substance use disorders and behavioral addictions in India.